How to start a fish and chips shop

 A public liability insurance policy will cover the legal costs for any claim made by a member of the public in the event of an injury or accident in your fish and chip shop.

-As well as their status as the country’s favourite hearty convenience food, British fish and chip puns have a long lineage in the national psyche.
+As well as providing the country’s favourite hearty convenience food, British fish and chips shops have a long lineage in the national psyche when it comes to their pun names.

-Indeed, its historical relationship to British industriousness, entrepreneurialism and fighting spirit cannot be understated: fish and chips exploded during the industrial revolution as railways linked the coast and cities, fuelling the hungry workers of England’s manufacturing towns.
-And during both the first and second world wars, the dish was made exempt from rationing by Lloyd George and Winston Churchill respectively; such was its importance to national morale.
+Indeed, fish and chips and their historical relationship to British industriousness, entrepreneurialism and fighting spirit cannot be understated: the dish exploded during the industrial revolution as railways linked the coast and cities, fuelling the hungry workers of England’s manufacturing towns.
+And during both the First and Second World Wars, the dish was made exempt from rationing by Lloyd George and Winston Churchill, respectively; such was its importance to national morale.

-To help stand out in this creative market, you may want to think about your brand name.
+So, to help you stand out in this venerated and very creative market, you may want to think about your brand name.
 Notable examples of punny fish and chip shop names include:

 • The Codfather